-The index $i_n$ in Eq.~(\ref{eq:g11}) and similar expressions runs over both the positive- and negative-energy Dirac continua as well as all bound states.
-When using the DKB approach, the complete Dirac spectrum is replaced with the finite set of solutions of the equation~(\ref{eq:dirac}).
-In this case, the index $i_n$ runs over this finite set.
-When using the GF approach, the radial Green's function $G_{\kappa_n}^{ij}$ can be constructed from the homogeneous Dirac-equation solutions, bounded at zero, $\phi_{\kappa_n}^0=(g_{\kappa_n}^0\;\;f_{\kappa_n}^0)^{\rm{T}}$, and at infinity, $\phi_{\kappa_n}^\infty=(g_{\kappa_n}^\infty \;\; f_{\kappa_n}^\infty)^{\rm{T}}$, (see, e.g., Ref.~\cite{sym12050800}):
+We stress that the index $i_n$ in Eq.~(\ref{eq:g11}) and similar expressions runs over both the positive- and negative-energy Dirac continua as well as all bound states for the chosen $\kappa_n$.
+When using the DKB approach, for each $\kappa_n$ the spectrum of the radial Dirac equation (\ref{eq:rad:Dirac}) is replaced with the finite set of solutions.
+In this case, the index $i_n$ runs over these finite sets.
+When using the GF approach, the radial Green's function $G_{\kappa_n}^{ij}$ can be constructed from the solutions of the homogeneous Dirac equation, which are bounded at zero, $\phi_{\kappa_n}^0=(g_{\kappa_n}^0\;\;f_{\kappa_n}^0)^\text{{T}}$, and at infinity, $\phi_{\kappa_n}^\infty=(g_{\kappa_n}^\infty \;\; f_{\kappa_n}^\infty)^\text{{T}}$, (see, e.g., Ref.~\cite{sym12050800}):

-Note that the solutions $\phi^0$ and $\phi^\infty$ are supposed to be normalized so that their Wronskian equals one.
+Note that the solutions $\phi^0$ and $\phi^\infty$ are supposed here to be normalized so that their Wronskian equals one.
 Expressions similar to Eqs.~(\ref{eq:G_kp_exp})-(\ref{eq:G_phi_th}) can also be obtained for the free-electron Green's function, which we will denote as $G^{(0)}$.

 With this in mind, we construct the many-potential part of the bound-electron Green's function which involves two or more interactions with the binding potential and corresponds to the last term in the expression (\ref{potential_exp}):